jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/README.md

 # GeoCoding-addresses-for-Tel-Aviv-municipality
 The purpose of this code is to append X Y coordinates in 2039 grid (Israel TM Grid) for a text address in Tel Aviv.

-The Input - an Excel table that has a field of an address in Tel Aviv (Hebrew) that includes a street name and a house number.
+The Input - an Excel table that has a field of an address in Tel Aviv that includes a street name and a house number in Hebrew.

 The Output - an Excel table and SHP file of the same Input table plus fields of X Y with a match percentage field from the free API of the address layer of Tel Aviv municipality.